Session III Somatic Skills for working in the Present Moment

 Often times we may learn about a certain technique but we rarely find ourselves actually using that technique in our sessions with client’s.
 Interventions with clients need to be well timed in order to be effective.
 If we make an intervention with an attempt to fix or change the client’s experience, it can often backfire on us.
 Interventions that are most effective are well timed and support the client’s process of working through a challenging issue in the here and now.

 Knowing how to be present, attuned, and embodied within ourselves is an essential pre-requisite for making effective somatic interventions.
-The focus for this course will be two-fold, developing our relational and embodied skills as clinicians, and learning how to identify those moments in the session that are most ripe for making somatic and mindfulness based interventions.
+The focus for this module will be two-fold, fine tuning and deepening into our experience of embodiement, and learning how to identify those moments in the session that are most ripe for making somatic and mindfulness based interventions.

 Specific techniques and a developmental treatment approach will be discussed.
 Participants will have an opportunity to learn what interventions to use when, as well as how to implement these techniques in present time.